levismwangi/iam_project/README.md

 ### PRT replay rule needs the watchlist populated first
 The `prt_replay_detection` rule explicitly suppresses all findings until the `KnownUserAppDevice` watchlist has at least one item (to avoid every sign-in scoring a false +2 on a cold-start empty baseline).
 Run `.github/workflows/watchlist-refresh.yml` manually at least once after deploying the monitoring module, before expecting this rule to produce anything.

-### Illicit consent grant and PRT rules — untested
-Both rules are deployed and syntactically valid, but I haven't yet generated a real (or safely simulated) test event for either — a genuine high-privilege OAuth consent grant, or a non-interactive sign-in pattern matching the PRT composite score.
-Until that's done, treat both as "should work based on the KQL logic" rather than "verified working."

 ### Key Vault Forbidden on secret set
 If you get a 403 when setting Key Vault secrets via CLI, your account lacks an access policy or RBAC role on the vault.